 Near universal acceptance worldwide

 Both Visa and Mastercard credit cards are accepted almost anywhere, as the world’s most extensive global card networks.
 If a store or online merchant shows the Visa or Mastercard symbols are their checkout, they must accept all cards that belong to the Visa or Mastercard network, no matter who the issuing bank is and what country the card originates from.
-This makes both card brands very reliable options when traveling abroad, compared with more domestic payment networks such as Discover and Capital One.
+This makes both card brands very reliable options when traveling abroad.

 Fees & reward tiers